Frequently Asked Questions About Working with a Somatic Coach

 Who would benefit from your approach to somatic coaching?

-In the larger framework of your healing journey, coaching can be a life-changing and change-catalyzing experience for:
+Somatic coaching can be a life-changing and catalyzing experience for:

 • Those who are therapy-resistant